2020 Travel Guide to Koh Samui Travel Guide + Tourist Information

 [check rates and availability]

-Just a 9-minute walk from Lamai Beach, Silvadee Pool Spa Resort is set upon a hill in Koh Samui.
+Just a 9-minute walk from Lamai Beach, Silvadee Pool Spa Resort is set upon a Koh Samui hill.
 It has spacious and luxurious Thai-style rooms with wood furnishings, modern amenities such as flat-screen TVs, minibar, and iPod docks.

 Getting Around Koh Samui

-To get around Koh Samui, you have different options for public transportation as well as private, hired ones.
-Whether you are going on foot, via taxi, car, bike or songthaew, there are different ways to get around and get to the places where you want to go.
+To get around Koh Samui, you have different options for public transportation and private, hired ones.
+Whether you are going on foot, via taxi, car, bike, or songthaew, there are different ways to get around and get to the places where you want to go.

-Any luggage can rack up on top of this vehicle, making it a top choice of people who are going to the airport or ferry terminal.
+Any luggage can rack up on top of this vehicle, making it a top choice for people going to the airport or ferry terminal.
 Of all the transportation options on the island, it is also the cheapest.